micolous/cfsprinter/README.md

 There are two plugins included:

  * lpdprint: Prints the page as text on Linux and Mac OS X.  It uses the command-line lpr utility, and has been tested only using CUPS (not actual LPD).
 This probably works on Windows too, if you're using Cygwin (or have lpr).

+   This also adds two more options in the configuration, `print-cpi` and `printer-lpi`, which specifies the number of characters and lines per inch respectively (ie: the size of the text printed on the page).

+   The default number of characters per inch is 10, and the default number of lines per inch is 6.
+This can make the text quite small.

  * winprint: Prints the page as text on Windows.
 This requires the win32all package.

+   Font size and family are typically controlled by the settings in Notepad.

 ## TODO ##